The Sustained Momentum and Growing Bipartisan Consensus for Voting Rights Restoration

 Alabama, Connecticut, Delaware, Florida, Hawaii, Iowa, Kentucky, Louisiana, Maryland, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, Rhode Island, Tennessee Texas, Utah, Virginia, Washington, Wyoming.
 Criminal Disenfranchisement Laws Across the United States, Brennan Center for Justice, http://www.brennancenter.org/sites/default/files/analysis/RTV%20Map%2010%2016%2013.pdf.

 H.B.
 15, 63rd Leg., Gen. Sess.
 (Wyo.
-2015) (legislation to eliminate waiting period and application process for persons with first-time felony convictions classified as non-violent).
+2015) (legislation to eliminate application process for certain persons with first-time felony convictions classified as non-violent).

 H.B.
 70, 2015 Leg., Reg.
 Sess.
 (Ky.
 2015) (Kentucky legislation that would trigger public vote on constitutional amendment providing for rights restoration upon completion of sentence); S.B.
 340, 2015 Leg., Reg.
 Sess.
 (Md.
 2015); H.B.
 980, 2015 Leg.
 Reg.
 Sess.
 (Md.
 2015) (Maryland legislation that would restore right to vote to citizens on probation and parole); S.F.
 878, 89th Leg., Reg.
 Sess.
 (Minn.
 2015) (Minnesota legislation that would restore right to vote to citizens on probation and parole).